Kkenize/TapDuelApp/README.md

 my app presentation at the Boston College Arts Festival.

 Below you will find screenshots of my app and a video filmed by me to demostrate the functions currently implemented in my app!
 I hope you enjoy my first app! :)

+I am a Boston College MCAS student in class of 2026.
+Here is my linkedin page to get in touch! www.linkedin.com/in/zhejun-zhang-388152278

 ## Screenshots